Tinkoff/angular-open-source-starter/README.md

 > It is designed to be used for open-sourcing libraries on Github and has everything
 > you'd need ready for CI, code coverage, SSR testing, StackBlitz demo deployment and more.

-1. Run `npm i` to install everything
+1. Run `npm ci` to install everything

 2. Run `npm run add [your-library-name]` to create basic file structure